The fine print

 From time to time you may provide data to us.
 This may be because:

-- You fill out our online questionnaires or register to receive communications.
+- You take one of our online consultations or register to receive communications.

-- You contact us via email or phone, and if you do, we may keep a record of that correspondence and record the phone call.
+- You contact us via email or phone.
+If you do, we may keep a record of that correspondence and record the phone call.

 - You purchase services or products through our online service.